willowtreeapps/spruce-ios/README.md

 yourView.spruce.animate(ourAnimations)
 ```

-Checkout [insert link to extensions] for more functions and how to better use the `animate` method.
+Checkout [the documentation](https://willowtreeapps.github.io/spruce-ios/swift_output/Extensions/UIView.html#/s:vE6SpruceCSo6UIView6spruceVS_6Spruce) for more functions and how to better use the `animate` method.

 ## Using a SortFunction
 Luckily, Spruce comes with around 8 `SortFunction` implementations with a wide open possibility to make more!
 Use the `SortFunction` to change the order in which views animate.
 Consider the following example: